jdmacmurtrie/blackjack-by-dave/README.md

 ## Acknowledgments

-* Thanks to Launch Academy, and especially to Kylee Acker for giving me the tools to get this off the ground.
+Thanks to Launch Academy, and especially to (Kylee Acker)[github.com/kjoya] for giving me the tools to get this off the ground.